Fertility in women after treatment

 - When should I have tests to check my fertility?

-- My partner and I want to try to get pregnant naturally.
-When can we start trying?
+- I want to try to get pregnant naturally.
+When can I start trying?

 - What are my options for having children?

 - What fertility treatments will help me?

 The number of eggs in your ovaries is called your ovarian reserve.
 Cancer treatment can reduce your ovarian reserve, so you have an early menopause.

 Usually you are referred to a fertility clinic after 1 to 2 years of trying to get pregnant.
 But after cancer treatment, you can be referred for fertility testing sooner.
 This is because of the increased risk of early menopause after cancer treatment.

 Fertility tests can help measure your ovarian reserve or how close you are to the menopause.
 They do not always clearly show if you can have children.
 The tests may help you decide what to do next.
 You can decide if you want to have fertility treatment.

 Your doctor will ask you about your periods and take blood tests.
 There is a blood test you can have even if you are not having periods.